 Our article, Nonstick Cookware Brands: PTFE or Ceramic?
 A Comprehensive Guide, can help you find PTFE-free nonstick cookware.

 Or, you could just avoid nonstick cookware altogether and go with clad stainless, copper, or cast iron--all of which are excellent choices.

 PTFE is the slippery coating in many brands of nonstick cookware.
-PTFE is the generic name for Teflon® and hundreds of other PTFE coatings.
-PTFE is perfectly safe and non-toxic at low temperatures, but begins to break down around 392F and begins to give off dangerous fumes around 500F.
+PTFE is the generic name for Teflon® and hundreds of other PTFE coatings; Autograph, Eterna, Granitium, and Strtanium are all trade names for PTFE.
+PTFE is safe and non-toxic at low temperatures, but begins to break down into toxic PFAS chemicals around 392F, and begins to give off dangerous fumes around 500F.
 These fumes cause flu-like symptoms in humans and are lethal to birds.
 As long as PTFE cookware is used properly, it is safe, but you must be careful to not use high heat or leave a heating pan unattended.

 Since it can sometimes be hard to determine if nonstick cookware contains PTFE, the easiest way to avoid it is to avoid nonstick cookware altogether.
 Cast iron and carbon steel are closest in performance to nonstick cookware (and as far as we know are completely safe).
 Clad stainless, though not nonstick, is also a healthy choice (and when used properly is not that hard to clean).

 Also called: C8 (As depicted in this movie), perfluorinated compound (PFC).

 What It Is and Where It's Found